 About me

-In our sessions, you’ll find a warm, welcoming, inclusive, and calm space where you can simply be yourself.
-A neuro-affirmative and LGBTQIA+ inclusive environment where everyone is valued and accepted just as they are.
+In our sessions, you’ll find a calm, welcoming space where you can simply be yourself.

-Together, we’ll explore what matters most to you, make sense of your experiences, and work towards better understanding, emotional resilience, and healthier coping strategies.
-Many clients find they develop greater self-awareness, improved relationships, and practical tools to manage anxiety, stress, and everyday challenges.
+Together, we’ll explore what matters to you, make sense of your experiences, and build understanding, resilience, healthier coping strategies, and practical tools for everyday life.

-Thanks so much for stopping by and taking the time to read my profile.
+Thanks so much for stopping and taking the time to read my profile.

 Training, qualifications & experience